ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 ###### `"on": "change"` trigger

-Similar to the blur trigger, the change trigger is part of the custom browser events.
+Similar to the blur trigger, the change trigger is part of the Browser Events.
 Use the change trigger (`"on": "change"`) to fire a request when a specified element undergoes a state change.
 The state change may vary for different elements.
 Use [`selector`](#element-selector) to control which elements will cause this request to fire.
 The selector can either be a single CSS query selector or an array of selectors.
 The trigger will fire for all elements matched by the specified selector.